Anish-Pal/digit-recognizer/README.md

-# digit-recognizer
-This project implements a simple feedforward neural network from scratch, using only NumPy — no deep learning libraries like TensorFlow or PyTorch.

 # 🧠 Digit Recognizer (from Scratch using NumPy)

 A neural network implementation from scratch (without using deep learning libraries like TensorFlow or PyTorch) to classify handwritten digits from the MNIST dataset.